PaulaTeeuwen/Bindfitnplot/README.md

 This repository contains the code developed for my Bachelor's thesis in the Nolte Group.

-The core script, **`Bindfitnplot.py`**, automates the calculation of association constants from triplicate fluorescence titrations.
+The **`Bindfitnplot.py`** script automates the calculation of association constants from triplicate fluorescence titrations.
 The program evaluates three different 1:1 binding models:

 - **Stern–Volmer**
 - **Tsukube**